vmware-tanzu/velero-plugin-for-aws/backupstoragelocation.md

     serverSideEncryption: AES256

     # Specify an AWS KMS key ID (formatted per the example) or alias (formatted as "alias/<KMS-key-alias-name>"), or its full ARN
     # to enable encryption of the backups stored in S3.
 Only works with AWS S3 and may require explicitly
     # granting key usage rights.
     #
     # Cannot be used in conjunction with customerKeyEncryptionFile.
     #
     # Optional.
     kmsKeyId: "502b409c-4da1-419f-a16e-eif453b3i49f"

     # Specify the file that contains the SSE-C customer key to enable customer key encryption of the backups
     # stored in S3.
 The referenced file should contain a 32-byte string.
     #
     # The customerKeyEncryptionFile points to a mounted secret within the velero container.
+    # Generate a 32-byte key encoded in base64:
+    # openssl rand -base64 32 | tr -d '\n'
-    # Add the below values to the velero cloud-credentials secret:
+    # Add the generated value to the velero cloud-credentials secret:
-    # customer-key: <your_b64_encoded_32byte_string>
+    # customer-key: <generated-key>
     # The default value below points to the already mounted secret.
     #
     # Cannot be used in conjunction with kmsKeyId.
     #
     # Optional (defaults to "", which means SSE-C is disabled).
     customerKeyEncryptionFile: "/credentials/customer-key"

     # Version of the signature algorithm used to create signed URLs that are used by velero CLI to
     # download backups or fetch logs.
 Possible versions are "1" and "4".
 Usually the default version
     # 4 is correct, but some S3-compatible providers like Quobyte only support version 1.
     #
     # Optional (defaults to "4").
     signatureVersion: "1"

     # AWS profile within the credentials file to use for the backup storage location.
     #
     # Optional (defaults to "default").
     profile: "default"

     # Set this to "true" if you do not want to verify the TLS certificate when connecting to the
     # object store -- like for self-signed certs with MinIO.
 This is susceptible to man-in-the-middle
     # attacks and is not recommended for production.
     #
     # Optional (defaults to "false").